ecbc0/note-math/item.en/analytic-Minkowski.en.typ

   let $|ϕ|, |ψ| <= R$

-  Mapping the geodesic length $r$ of the hyperbola to the spatial axis $sinh r$ is a monotonically bijective map (Figure)
+  Mapping the geodesic length $r$ of the hyperbola to the spatial axis $sinh r$ is a monotonically bijective map (Figure) The geodesic length of a hyperbola, $r$, is a bijection.
+The hyperbola map to the spatial axis and is a bijection.
+After composition, it is $sinh r$, a bijection, remains monotone.

+  #image("../image/hyperbolic-to-space-bijective.jpeg", width: 60%)
   $
     argh ((v+w)/(|v+w|))
     &-> im (v+w)/(|v+w|) &(im "of" ℂ_"split") \